Key concepts glossary

 Asset (3D model: GLB, USDZ)

 An asset is a reusable media file used by a campaign experience.
-In 3D and AR contexts, this often means a model file such as GLB or USDZ, which OmniLab uses to power richer visual experiences in Pages.
+In 3D and augmented-reality experiences, this is often a model file (a GLB or USDZ file) that OmniLab uses to power richer visuals in OmniLab Pages.

 Attribution slot